 Scaling with the Transform tool causes everything in the object to be scaled, including the stroke width.
 Scaling also affects rounded corners in rectangles.
 To change the size of an object while preserving the stroke widths and rounded corners, use the Selection tool.

 Objects are drawn on the canvas in the same order as they are listed in the Object Tree.
 The topmost objects are drawn on top.
-The order of the objects can be changed using the Object > Arrange menu, or drag the objects in the Object Tree.
+The order of the objects can be changed using the Object > Arrange menu, or by dragging the objects in the Object Tree.

 You can duplicate objects with the Edit > Duplicate menu command.
 You can also create duplicates by holding down the Option key before moving the object on the canvas.